codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cookie.rst

 Just as ``set()`` can be used to add information to a cookie, ``remove()`` can be used to remove it, by passing the cookie key.
-For example, if you wanted to remove 'item' from your cookie data array::
+For example, if you wanted to remove 'item' from cookie data array::

 	$cookie->remove('item');